georgekl03/sleekfinance/README.md

   changed in Settings) and provide toggles to reveal native account balances.
 Base equivalents are derived from the manual exchange-rate table and are always labelled as display-only conversions.

+## Budgets Overview

+- **What they are** – Budgets let you define a planned amount for a time-bound period and compare it with real activity.
+Each budget has its own cadence (weekly, monthly, annual, or UK fiscal year) and stores the start reference so period navigation remains accurate as time passes.
+- **Creating & editing** – Open the Budgets page from the main navigation to see every budget.
+Use **New budget** to create one, then rename, duplicate, archive, or delete from the list.
+Selecting a budget opens the editor where you can change the name, period type, starting month/day/year, and the set of accounts or collections it should include.
+- **Period types** – Monthly budgets let you choose the starting month and year.
+Weekly budgets let you pick which day counts as the start of the week.
+Annual budgets accept a starting year, while UK fiscal year budgets automatically use 6 April to 5 April boundaries and let you choose the first tax year.
+  The editor highlights the active period and provides Previous/Current/Next navigation to review other cycles quickly.
+- **Accounts & collections** – By default budgets include every account that is shown in lists and counts toward net worth.
+Switch to **collections** to scope the budget to specific account groups (for example, excluding a long-term savings collection).
+Changing the inclusion mode updates future calculations without removing any stored budget configuration.

 ## Available Scripts

 | Command | Description |